-Add peanut butter, honey, vanilla extract to pureed banana, salt, baking powder, cinnamon, flax meal.
+- Add peanut butter, honey, vanilla extract, salt, baking powder, cinnamon, flax meal to a pureed banana.

-Put rolled Oats into a food processor and pulse a couple of times to break the grains to half.
-We don't need very fine texture here. (this step is optional and can be skipped)
+- Put rolled oats into a food processor and pulse a couple of times to break the grains in half.
+We don't need very fine texture here.
+(This step is optional and can be skipped)

-At the end of baking time, the edges would have been crispy but it will feel soft at the centre.
+- At the end of baking time, the edges would have been crispy but it will feel soft at the center.
 But it will harden up once cooled down.

-- Because the nut butter was unsweetened, I have used little more honey.
-If you are using sweetened nut butter then skip honey.
-Add 2-3 tablespoons of warm water to the mixture to get the desired consistency.
+- Because the nut butter was unsweetened, I have used honey.
+If you are using sweetened nut butter then skip the honey.

-- if you feel the centre of the cookies very soft at the end of baking, try baking it for 5 minutes more.
+- if you feel the center of the cookies very soft at the end of baking, try baking it for 5 more minutes.